Jonish99/pands-project2021/README.md

 ```python
 def create_var_summary(iris_df,output_action):
 ```
-Above shows the functions definition and the named parameters it will receive from the function call.
+Above shows the a function definition and the named parameters it will receive from the function call.
 Within each main function there is a conditional statement to determine how the program will output the analysis. e.g.
 ```python
 if output_action =='view':